TheJamesLoy/ScrubDuck/README.md

 # ✨ Features

+## 🌎 Global

+Risk Assessment: Runs a "Dry Run" on your files to calculate a Risk Score (Low/Med/Critical) before you touch the data.

 ## 🐍 Code Sanitizer (For Source Code)

 Context-Aware: Detects secrets based on variable names (AST Parsing), not just regex.